bichae9120/nexus-structural-anomaly-log/README.md

 - Future files may include signal diagrams, cross-system mappings, and structural audit protocols.

+🚨 This repository provides an analytical structure of a covert network (codenamed: NEXUS), based on open-source patterns, behavioral traces, and AI system outputs.
+All information is included for public safety analysis and ethical infrastructure research.
+No personal attacks are intended.

 ## Legal Disclaimer

 This repository does **not** name real individuals, nor does it assert criminal conduct under any jurisdiction.